graphpql/graphpinator/docs/examples/SimpleInterface.md

 Declaring interface is a little bit more complicated.
 You need an accessor to avoid cyclic constructor dependency.
-Fortunatelly, every dependency injection solution (and you should use one) can be easily configured to create this accessor for you.
+Fortunately, every dependency injection solution (and you should use one) can be easily configured to create this accessor for you.

 > Note that types can implement more interfaces and interfaces can also implement other interfaces.